Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

     }
     ```

 How do we pick which loop to use?
-Firstly, a `#!java while` loop can do all that a `#!java for` loop can.
-However, a `#!java while` loop is much slower than a `#!java for` loop in performance!
+Firstly, a `#!cpp while` loop can do all that a `#!cpp for` loop can.
+However, a `#!cpp while` loop is much slower than a `#!cpp for` loop in performance!
 If it is possible, you should **always** stick to using for loops!
-A `#!java for` loop also takes care of increasing or decreasing the variables of iteration, which means that you cannot accidently cause an "infinite" loop unlike a while loop.
+A `#!cpp for` loop also takes care of increasing or decreasing the variables of iteration, which means that you cannot accidently cause an "infinite" loop unlike a while loop.

 ### 3.6.
 Modular Programming